 Doctors trained in pediatric cardiology have experience evaluating and treating children with atrial septal defects and other congenital heart diseases at Mayo Clinic's campus in Minnesota.

 Children with congenital heart disease are cared for in the Mayo Eugenio Litta Children's Hospital at Mayo Clinic's campus in Minnesota.
-The hospital includes a cardiovascular unit dedicated to pre- and post-surgical care of children who have congenital heart disease.
+The hospital includes a cardiovascular unit dedicated to pre- and post-surgical care of children who have congenital heart defects.

 Nationally recognized expertise

 Mayo Clinic in Rochester, Minnesota, Mayo Clinic in Phoenix/Scottsdale, Arizona, and Mayo Clinic in Jacksonville, Florida, are ranked among the Best Hospitals for heart and heart surgery by U.S. News & World Report.
 Mayo Clinic Children's Center in Rochester is ranked the No. 1 hospital in Minnesota, and the five-state region of Iowa, Minnesota, North Dakota, South Dakota and Wisconsin, according to U.S. News & World Report's 2023-2024 "Best Children's Hospitals" rankings.